 4 The term “qualified” refers to applicants who are eligible and able to meet the applicant selection criteria.
 This term is taken from the Section 504 regulations.
 “Qualified Individual with Handicaps”; 24 CFR § 8.3.

 An additional 90-day grace period will be extended, if merited, due to unforeseen or uncontrollable circumstances.
+Continued failure to provide a Social Security card is grounds for lease termination and eviction.

 Meet the admissions screening criteria in Section II.G. of this policy; 24 CFR §